aaron-scheffler/HPCA/README.md

 INSTALLATION
 ——————————————

-Load the R program files into the global environment and install required packages using commands in HPCA_tutorial.R
+Load the R program files into the global environment and install required packages using commands in HPCA_tutorial.R.